MisterGuinness/gnome-shell-extension-sensors/README.md

 Installed:
   make-1:4.3-2.fc33.x86_64

-Then run autogen:
+Then configure for a local installation (for your user):

     ./autogen.sh

-You can install this extension for your user by executing:
+Build any generated files (eg updated translations):

-    make local-install
+    make

-or system wide by executing (this requires root permissions):
+You can install this extension by executing:

     make install